- Do I send payment?

 - Can I submit my application online as a first-time applicant or for an upgrade?

-No, the CTC requires a paper application with original signatures and official transcripts for these types of permits.
+No, the CTC requires Form 41-4 in hard copy and official transcripts showing you meet the educational requirements, so online only options are not available for these types of permits.

 - How long will it take for me to receive my permit after I have applied, if it is granted?

-The CTC is taking approximately 2 ½ months to process an application.
-Check the status of your permit approximately 2 weeks after it has been received at the CTC.
+The Commission on Teacher Credentialing (CTC) takes approximately 2 ½ months to process an application once it has been received.
+Check the status of your permit in your Educator Account at www.ctc.ca.gov approximately 3 weeks after it has been received at the CTC.
 Your permit status will show “Pending Evaluation” while the application is waiting to be processed.

 - How do I get a copy of my Child Development Permit?